AdobeDocs/experience-manager-65.en/help/assets/workfront-integrations.md

 # [!DNL Adobe Experience Manager Assets] integration with [!DNL Adobe Workfront] {#assets-integration-overview}

 [!DNL Adobe Workfront] is a work management application that helps you manage the entire lifecycle of work in one place.
-The native integration between [!DNL Workfront] and [!DNL Adobe Experience Manager Assets] lets organizations improve content velocity and time-to-market by intrinsically connecting work and digital asset management.
+The integration between [!DNL Workfront] and [!DNL Adobe Experience Manager Assets] lets organizations improve content velocity and time-to-market by intrinsically connecting work and digital asset management.
 Within the context of managing their work in Workfront, users have access to the required documents and the images.

 Adobe offers two different connectors to integrate both the solutions.
 The connectors enable complex enterprise automation, configuration, and extensible workflows between [!DNL Assets] and [!DNL Workfront].
 In addition, [!DNL Assets Essentials] is available as an add-on that new [!DNL Workfront] customers can purchase separately.
 To know more, see [[!DNL Workfront] and [!DNL Assets Essentials] integration](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/integration.html).